Historic Hudson Valley: Initial acquisitions

 Kykuit, the Rockefeller estate in Pocantico Hills, had been left to the National Trust for Historic Preservation in the will of Governor Nelson A. Rockefeller, who died in 1979.
-The Rockefeller Brothers Fund leased the property from the National Trust, and in 1991, entered into a partnership with Historic Hudson Valley to operate a program of public tours, which started in 1994.
+The Rockefeller Brothers Fund leased the property from the National Trust, and in 1991, entered into a partnership with Historic Hudson Valley to operate a program of public tours, which began in 1994.

 In 1992, Historic Hudson Valley's IRS status changed from that of a private foundation to a public, not-for-profit organization.

 Governing board

-The organization is governed by a volunteer board of trustees and funds its operation through visitor admission and membership fees, annual fundraising, and an annual draw from its largely unrestricted endowment.
+A volunteer board of trustees governs the organization, which funds its operation through visitor admission and membership fees, annual fundraising, and an annual draw from its largely unrestricted endowment.
 Waddell W. Stillman is the president.

 Educational mission

 Historic Hudson Valley focuses its work on three key areas:

 Guided tours

 Tours at Philipsburg Manor, Sunnyside, and Van Cortlandt Manor use the third-person "living history" approach by interpreters in historic clothing supplemented by hands-on demonstrations of period work and leisure activities, while Kykuit and the Union Church use a more traditional lecture/discussion approach.
 Philipsburg Manor concentrates on telling the story of slavery in the colonial north.
 Sunnyside focuses on Washington Irving and the Romantic movement in 19th-century literature, landscape, and architecture.
-At Van Cortlandt Manor, the themed-tours concentrate on interpreting lifestyles and history of the New Nation Period that immediately followed the American Revolution.
+At Van Cortlandt Manor, themed-tours concentrate on interpreting the history and lifestyles of the New Nation period following the conclusion of the American Revolution.